ACRLab/snazzy/paper/paper.md

 ## Capturing global Calcium dynamics

 To the best of our knowledge, there are no open-source packages that provide tools for performing automated data analysis and quantification of global calcium dynamics.
-Most open-source tools available for analyzing neuronal activity using GECI focus on segmenting individual neurons within a single specimen.
+Most open-source tools available for analyzing neural activity using GECI focus on segmenting individual neurons within a single specimen.
 `CaImAn` [@giovannucci:2019], and `Suite2p` [@pachitariu:2016] are among the most widely used.
 These packages detect calcium dynamics and use individual neuron statistics to perform spike inference, but do not offer direct peak detection on the calcium signal.
 Furthermore, they are optimized for two-photon microscopy as opposed to wide-field microscopy.